Level/abstract-leveldown/README.md

   - Reads don't operate on a [snapshot](#iterator)
   - Snapshots are created asynchronously
 - `createIfMissing` and `errorIfExists`: set to `false` if `db._open()` does not support these options.

+This metadata will be moved to manifests (`db.supports`) in the future.

 ### Setup and teardown